p2635/cypress-basics-tau/README.md

 ## What I learned

-### Introduction to Cypress
+### Introduction to Cypress Course

-- Chapter 1 - What is Cypress
+- Cypress is a testing tool that does not work like Selenium (which drives the web browser).
+The way it tests is more like an app automation.
+It runs two iframes (one is Cypress and the one inside that is the app under test)
-- Chapter 2 - Installation and Project Walkthrough
+- Initialise an npm package and install cypress as a dev dependency
-- Chapter 3 - First command
+- Understand the general folder structure of cypress
-- Chapter 4 - Cypress Studio
+- How to use selectors
-- Chapter 5 - Selectors
+- Write simple assertions
-- Chapter 6 - Interactions
+- Access Cypress project settings in the GUI and enable an experimental feature called 'Cypress Studio'
-- Chapter 7 - Assertions
+- Learn how chaining works with parent, child and hybrid commands
-- Chapter 8 - Chaining and Retrying
+- The difference between query (like assertions) and action commands
-- Chapter 9 - Plugins (I skipped this one, I didn't want to sign up to Applitools lol)
+- Query commands retry but non-queries do not
-- Chapter 10 - Run mode
+- Running Cypress in headed and headless mode.